guapman/CV/generated/Konstantin_Alekseev_CV.md

 # Summary

 I'm software engineer with strong experience in computer science.
 I was participating in many projects as developer and as team leader in such domains as aviation, healthcare, video surveillance, media processing, security systems.
 I have experience with different programming languages, instruments and services, always learn new technologies in this rapidly growing area.
-Main interest and expertise: *distributed client server systems, VoIP and media processing, media streaming solutions, IoT and embedded systems, cross-platform development*.\\ My priority for future is backend development as I like to take care about business logic, invent API structure and optimize performance in highly loaded systems.
+My technical background spans a wide range of languages and frameworks —  from low-level and ultra-low-latency C/C++, to JVM-based languages like Java and Scala, as well as Python for rapid prototyping and AI-powered services.
+Video processing and streaming is one of my favorite areas of expertise.
+I have contributed to several projects involving advanced media processing solutions, including the development and optimization of custom video codecs with enhanced performance characteristics.
+Main interest and expertise: *distributed client server systems, VoIP and media processing, media streaming solutions, IoT and embedded systems, cross-platform development*.
+My priority for future is backend development as I like to take care about business logic, invent API structure and optimize performance in highly loaded systems.

 # Education

 ## Saint Petersburg State University of Aerospace and Instrumentation, M.C.S in *Computer Science*

-- Sept.
-2001 to Sept.
-2007
+- Sept 2001 – Sept 2007
 - **Graduation project:** Effective encoding of DCT transformation coefficients in the video compression tasks.
 - **Coursework:** Automated control systems, Embedded systems, Signal Processing, System level software, Network technologies, Computer graphics, Real-time systems, AI systems, Software Foundations, Computer Architecture.

 # Experience

-## iOHealth, *Team Leader*
+## iO Health, *Team Leader*

-- July 2022 to present
+- July 2022 – present
 - Dubai, UAE
 - Development of platform for telehealth services with integrated video calls and IoT medical devices.
 Scalable backend written on Scala and native frontend clients for mobiles and desktop devices.
 - Analyzing business requirements and search for optimal technical solutions for implementation.
+- AI-powered services to optimize healthcare providers workflow.
 - Development lead of the VoIP and messaging platform team.
 - Implementation of microservice for data store, processing and analyzing of third-party medical smart devices and wearables.
 - Transition from internal media server to Zoom Video SDK as it was requirements from local regulator to use VoIP calls in UAE.
-- Stack: *Scala, C++, Python, WebRTC, Cassandra, Postgres, AWS, Oracle, Docker*
+- Stack: *Scala, Java, C++, Python, AI, RTMP, WebRTC, Cassandra, Postgres, AWS, Oracle, Docker*

 ## Shamsa Tech, *Desktop Client Team Leader / Backend Developer*

-- Dec.
-2015 to June 2022
+- Dec 2015 – June 2022
 - Dubai, UAE (Remote)
 - Developed a cross-platform desktop client for B2B messaging and video calls platform.
 - Implemented custom binary protocol with strong security and worked hard on complex modern UI that was developed in thought cooperation with design team.